alex-bellon/wikipedia/README.md

 [The Lexicon of Comicana](https://en.wikipedia.org/wiki/The_Lexicon_of_Comicana) - a 1980 book by the American cartoonist Mort Walker.
 It was intended as a tongue-in-cheek look at the devices used by cartoonists.
 In it, Walker invented an international set of symbols called symbolia after researching cartoons around the world.

+### Graphic Design

+[Greeking](https://en.wikipedia.org/wiki/Greeking) - a style of displaying or rendering text or symbols, not always from the Greek alphabet.
+Greeking obscures portions of a work for the purpose of either emphasizing form over details or displaying placeholders for unavailable content.

 ### Music

 [Backmasking](https://en.wikipedia.org/wiki/Backmasking) - a recording technique in which a sound or message is recorded backward onto a track that is meant to be played forward.